More Minutes relating to our Equality testimony

 - July 1994: The Atlanta Meeting of the Religious Society

-asking the Cobb County Commission to rescind their resolution
+community in asking the Cobb County Commission to rescind their

-condemning the lesbian and gay community.
-We consider this resolution
+resolution condemning the lesbian and gay community.
+We consider

-to be an assault on human rights, an act that divides communities and
+this resolution to be an assault on human rights, an act that

 As Friends, we affirm the inherent dignity, equality, and worth of every individual.
 We affirm our support of the rights of all persons regardless of sexual orientation.
 We call upon the Cobb County Commission to recognize these principles and to rectify the injustice inherent in their resolution.